lpmi-13/current-projects/README.md

 - If too many processes try to open too many connections, it kills the DB...but it would be nice to see how (in dashboards/logs)
 - possibly use a docker MongoDB replicaset for this, though how to spin up 50+ containers locally might be trickier.

-## 136) Create micromaterial for tcpdump
-- possibly related to ##130 above, but even just for locally running VMs in a well-defined subnet.
-- have a script to pick which of the 3 (or however many) VMs/containers is the "noisy one" and make it quiet down.
-- terminal-based micromaterial

 ## 139) Get a pitch together for a P1PP micromaterial course/material/something
 - "chaos engineering without the chaos" (get a way better slogan)
 - predictably break a system and get automated feedback about whether you fixed it